 “Tenure” shall mean a faculty appointment for an indefinite period of time, which may be revoked only for sufficient cause and by due process.

-“Faculty appointment”, except a special faculty appointment, shall mean full-time employment as an instructor, counselor, librarian, or other position for which the training, experience, and responsibilities are comparable as determined by the appointing authority, except administrative appointments; “faculty appointment” shall mean Department/Division Chairpersons and administrators to the extent that such Department/Division Chairpersons and administrators have had or do have status as an instructor, counselor, or librarian.
+“Faculty appointment”, except a special faculty appointment, shall mean full-time employment as an instructor, counselor, librarian, or other position for which the training, experience, and responsibilities are comparable as determined by the appointing authority, except administrative appointments; “faculty appointment” shall mean department chairperson and administrators to the extent that such department chairperson and administrators have had or do have status as an instructor, counselor, or librarian.

-“Special faculty appointment” shall mean employment as an instructor, counselor, librarian, or other position as enumerated in 9.3.2 above when such employment results from special funds provided to the College District and when such employment is primarily maintained and funded from special funds, as set forth in 9.3.4 below.
+“Special faculty appointment” shall mean employment as an instructor, counselor, librarian, or other position as enumerated in 10.3.2 above when such employment results from special funds provided to the College District and when such employment is primarily maintained and funded from special funds, as set forth in 10.3.4 below.